My rating: 4 stars

 We don’t know for sure where or when the action takes place, besides it mainly being set in a city.
 It could have happened anywhere and to anyone, as the characters are not named.
 In fact, no names are ever mentioned.
 At a certain point in the narration, the blind people living at the asylum start sharing stories about the last things they saw.
 One was at a museum and so describes the paintings he spotted there.
 The others try to guess the countries of origin of the painters, instead of deducing their names.

 The writing style is recognisably characteristic of José Saramago.
 There are no quotation marks.
-The dialogues and characters’ thoughts are differentiated by the use of a comma followed by a capital letter.
-The paragraphs are quite long and can stretch for more than a page.
+The dialogues and the characters’ thoughts are differentiated by the use of a comma followed by a capital letter.
+The paragraphs are significantly long and can stretch for more than a page.
 Nevertheless, this is quite a readable book which flows really well.

 Ensaio sobre a Cegueira is an inspiring and thought-provoking novel about human beings facing a life-threatening situation.
 For it to be perfect, I just wish I had connected more deeply with the characters and cared a little bit more about their fates.
 The situation they are confronted with is so extreme that it feels like nothing that could have happened to them would be worse than what they were already facing.